Person Centered Approaches

 This training is a second (optional) day of a two day series.
 This session targets frontline supervisors and agency administrative staff responsible for mentoring and supporting direct support professionals in the implementation of person-centered supports.
 This training will address concepts related to hiring and orientation practices, supporting the use of person-centered plans and strategies, problem-solving techniques, and increasing access to community resources and connections.
 Participants will engage in discussion and activities around a variety of related topics and develop an action plan that will assist them in implementing strategies with DSPs.

 Target Audience includes: Frontline Supervisors and Provider Administrative Staff.
-Support Coordinators, Family Members, DSPs and others interested in learning to mentor and support others to provide person-centered supports are also encouraged to register.
+Support Coordinators, Family Members, DSPs and others interested in learning to mentor and support others to provide person-centered supports.

 Fee information: Employees of DDD and DCF, staff of agencies funded by DDD and DCF, DDD-Qualified Providers, as well as individuals with disabilities and family members - no charge.
 All other registrants - $75.

-Continuing Education Available: NJBSW, NJDOE View Continuing Education Details
+Continuing Education Available: NJ Social Work View Continuing Education Details

 Registration: Register online now